bow-swift/bow/README.md

 ### Carthage

-Carthage with download the whole Bow project, but it will compile individual frameworks for each module that you can use separately.
+Carthage will download the whole Bow project, but it will compile individual frameworks for each module that you can use separately.
 Add this line to your Cartfile:

 ```
 github "bow-swift/Bow" ~> 0.2.0